Last updated Monday, March 21, 2022. Updated sections are in bolded, italicized text.

 Corban University is operating in accordance with guidance from the Oregon Health Authority and Marion County to mitigate the spread of COVID on campus and minimize risk to our community.
-This includes adhering to the statewide mask mandates issued by the governor and OHA.
+As of March 12, 2022, most restrictions have been lifted in the state of Oregon, including mask requirements, contact tracing, and quarantining due to possible exposure to COVID.

 What to Do If You are Ill

-If you have a positive COVID test, have been exposed to COVID, or are experiencing any potential symptoms of COVID, please stay home and email email@example.com for further instructions.
+If you have a positive COVID test or are experiencing any potential symptoms of COVID, please stay home and follow quarantine and isolation guidelines.
+Work with your healthcare provider as needed for additional evaluation and next steps.
+Employees should also email email@example.com to notify them of illness.

 COVID Test Options on Campus